 One of my Game Gears had bad capacitors – so I replaced them.
 I then found it also had a backlight bulb.
 I decided to attempt the LED backlight mod.
 I then found it had more problems with the DC-in socket being loose.
 So I stripped it of it’s clean battery contacts and stuck them in my other functional Game Gear.

-From two one was saved.
-I have donated the other to Adrian who might do something with it, or he will just let it rot under a pile of old Macs.
+From two one was salvaged.
+I have donated the other to my boss who might do something with it, or he will just let it rot under a pile of old Macs.
+Ha!
 I hope he tries to save it.
 Promises of tantalum capacitors instead of radial electrolytic capacitors just seems so far away.

 Anyway, the mod was a success.
 I used 45000 MCD rated bulbs with a 62-ohm resistor (I think I calculated that wrong as there were two LEDs for one resistor – oh well).
 Proof of concept success!
 Be warned though, as much battery life as you will gain, you’ll have a wonky looking backlight unless you can get the diffusion right.
 Even using a diffuser from a broken LCD panel does not diffuse the light well enough!

 You can see my terrible modding of the capacitors above – observe and do not copy the way I put the capacitors facing the wrong direction compared with their markings on the Game Gear motherboard… my bad!